Recording of: Retreats and safe spaces to support mental wellbeing – Event February 2021

 - What are the rewards if your project is successful?

-Our panelists shared some highly emotional and impactful stories about their journey’s and they included:
+Our panel members shared some highly emotional and impactful stories about their journey’s and they included:

 Debbie Rogers – Founder of Sean’s Place CIC (Liverpool)